 Rising social unrest has seen hundreds of thousands hit the streets over discontent with government policies.

-Local media reported that 1.2 million people took part in rallies across the country of 194 million people – an intensification of the movement which started two weeks ago to protest at bus fare increases.
+An estimated 1.25 million people took part in about 80 rallies across the country of 194 million people in an intensification of the movement which started two weeks ago to protest at public transport increases.

 Violence in Brasilia